|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy

 The "holographic principle" was further generalized in connection with the construction of superstring theory: "Information (degrees of freedom) about a system inside a volume V can be localized (encoded) on the surface ¶V of this volume, while the information density does not exceed one bit per Planck surface lp2".

 The holographic principle is generally the statement that information about an N-dimensional region (its interior) is encoded at the N-1 dimensional boundary of that region.
 Within the general theory of relativity, it is theoretically supported only at the horizons of black holes.
 In other cases, it is only an extrapolation and analogy - an unsubstantiated hypothesis...
 So the universe is apparently not "holographic".
-However, holographic concepts are often used in various variants of superstring theory.
+However, holographic concepts are sometimes used in different variants of superstring theory.

 universe as a giant quantum computer ?